-Significantly, only a portion of the 2013 cap year was subject to sequestration.
-As sequestration began on April 1, 2013 and the 2013 cap year ran from November 1, 2012 through October 31, 2013, sequestration only impacted the last 7 months of the 2013 cap year (i.e., April 1, 2013 through October 31, 2013).34 This case focuses on the 2013 cap-year-end reconciliation and accounting process and how CMS accounted for the sequestration payments made during the course of the 2013 cap year in relation to applying the aggregate cap for each of the Hospices.
+As sequestration began on April 1, 2013, all 12 months of the 2014 cap-year (i.e., November 1, 2013 through October 31, 2014) were impacted by sequestration.
+This case focuses on the reconciliation and accounting process and how CMS accounted for the sequestered payments, made during the course of the 2014 cap year, in relation to applying the aggregate cap for each of the Hospices.

-C. THE HOSPICES' AGGREGATE CAP CALCULATION FOR CAP YEAR 2013
+C. THE HOSPICES' AGGREGATE CAP CALCULATION FOR CAP YEAR 2014

-For the 2013 cap year, each of the Hospices received a determination of program reimbursement letter entitled "Final Notice of Review of Hospice Cap" dated April 3, 2015.35 On September 27, 2016, NGS reopened some of these determinations, to revise the calculation due to changes both in the number of beneficiaries the Hospices served and in the amount of interim payment the Hospices received.
-In these instances, the revised aggregate cap determination resulted in a slight increase in the amount the Hospices had to refund.36
+For the 2014 cap year, each of the Hospices received a determination of program reimbursement letter entitled "Final Notice of Review of Hospice Cap" dated December 30, 2015.
+On September 27, 2016, NGS reopened these determinations, to revise the calculation due to changes in the number of beneficiaries the Hospices served and/or in the amount of interim payment the Hospices received.
+In these instances, the revised aggregate cap determination resulted in an increase in the amount the Hospices had to refund.
+36